Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 But to change the way developers operate we need a lot more choices and a willingness to try them.

 ### The agile Goldilocks problem
-If we don't find ways to more frequently try solutions for our specific team's needs, we will not only be eating the wrong porridge, but sitting in the wrong chair and sleeping in the wrong bed as well.
+The problem is that if we don't find ways to more frequently try solutions for our specific team's needs, we will not only be eating the wrong porridge, but sitting in the wrong chair and sleeping in the wrong bed as well.

 Before Covid popularized remote work, I had only seen two major efforts to change the _way_ we work - Scrum/open office and CI/CD.
 Martin Fowler wrote about reluctance to try CI/CD [in 2006](https://martinfowler.com/articles/continuousIntegration.html):